rbrtbrnschn/reAxion/README.md

 ## Introduction

-reAxion is a lightweight and modular ReactJS framework designed to help developers build scalable and maintainable web applications.
-The framework provides a range of built-in features and tools, making it easier to write high-quality code and increase productivity.
+> 'reAxion is a lightweight and modular ReactJS framework designed to help developers build scalable and maintainable web applications.
+The framework provides a range of built-in features and tools, making it easier to write high-quality code and increase productivity.' ~ ChatGPT

 ## Installation